Phuket Thailand's best scuba diving (+66) 0806 961 461

 Racha Yai

-Racha Yai is the most popular dive site immediate dive to Phuket.
 Only an hour and a half boat ride from Chalong Bay, Phuket.
-It provides a range of marine life that is popular for both beginner and novice divers.
-The calm, clear waters at Racha Yai is ideal for beginner divers and experienced divers who’ve been out of the water for a while.
-The 2 dive day trip to Racha Yai should have you back at Chalong Pier at about 2:30pm.
+It provides a good range of marine life and is popular for both beginner and novice divers.
+The calm, clear waters at Racha Yai is ideal for beginner divers and experienced divers who’ve been out of the water for a while needed an easy refresher.
+One of the benefits is that the 2 dive day trip to Racha Yai leaves Chalong pier 08:00 should have you back at the pier at about 14:30/15:00.

 Racha Yai is Phuket’s most popular day trip destination, accessible to all levels of divers and snorkelers.
 Coral begins almost immediately at the waters edge and starts to taper off around the 20 metre mark.
 The east side contains the majority of the dive sites and is popular during the summer months May to November.
 Good visibility that usually averages around the 20 metre mark.
 A decent dive site that we would recommend for beginners and anyone learning scuba diving in Phuket.

-Unfortunately most of the dive sites here fell victim to the coral bleaching in 2010.
+Unfortunately most of the dive sites here fell victim to the coral bleaching in 2010 & again in 2014, when water temps got up to around 32c.
 This severely affected the coral and subsequently the marine life.
 Whilst the dive site provides enough for the beginner and novice diver it may not be as exciting for experienced divers.

 Transfers are free from the following areas Patong, Kamala, Kalim, Kata, Karon and Chalong.
 All other areas will incur a transfer surcharge.